hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

   register file, and exposes register values to application using the natively typed records.

-The recommended workflow is to generate the register file wrapper from :class:`.VhdlAxiLiteWrapperGenerator` and instantiate it in your design.
+The recommended workflow is to generate the register file wrapper from :class:`.VhdlAxiLiteWrapperGenerator` and instantiate it in your VHDL design.
 With this, registers and their field values are available as native VHDL typed values, requiring no conversion.
 See the example below for an example of this.